SoulHarsh007/nia-feature-list/Policy.md

 ## What information do we collect?

-We store guild (server) configurations (Prefix, Profanity-Filter, and other customizations), deleted or edited nessages, and some messages which are collected when a user attempts to generate a bug report.
+We store guild (server) configurations (Prefix, Profanity-Filter, and other customizations), deleted or edited messages (Temporarily collected, max lifetime: 8Hrs), and some messages which are collected when a user attempts to generate a bug report.

 ## Why is this information collected?